Henry Clay Work: Civil War (1861–1865)

 In 1863, Root began issuing a periodical, the Song Messenger, with Work as its editor.
-They agreed that Work would be "independent and untrammeled in the expression of his views on all subjects" but this promptly sparked controversy.
-In a June article he admonished compilers of church music books for altering traditional tunes and corrupting their sanctity, followed up by another in July denouncing one of the adapted hymns as "hardly recognizable [and] mutilated."
-Many compilers perceived these articles as defamation and demanded an apology.
-While the periodical survived the dispute, Work's editing post did not; he was laid off in August.
+They agreed that Work would be "independent and untrammeled in the expression of his views on all subjects", but his conduct promptly sparked controversy.
+In a June article, he admonished compilers of church music books for altering traditional tunes and corrupting them, followed up by another in July declaring one of the changed hymns "hardly recognizable [and] mutilated".
+Many compilers saw these articles as defamatory and demanded an apology.
+While the periodical survived the dispute, Work's editing post did not; he was fired in August.

-Work published a sequel of "Kingdom Coming" in July 1863 titled "Babylon is Fallen".
+Three months earlier, he had published "Song of a Thousand Years" in response to the Confederate Gettysberg campaign.
+He issued a sequel of "Kingdom Coming" in July 1863 titled "Babylon is Fallen".
 Also written in vernacular, "Babylon is Fallen" aroused African Americans recruited for the Union army; their numbers had grown since the Emancipation Proclamation's passage.
-Also a favorite among abolitionists and soldiers, it sold more first-month copies than its prequel.
-In 1864, Work published the patriotic songs "Wake Nicodemus", a minstrel show hit, and "Corporal Schnapps", a tragic yet humorous lament noted for its employment of German dialect, said to enable "the difficult fear of laughing and crying at the same time."
+Another favorite among abolitionists and soldiers, it sold more first-month copies than its prequel.
+In 1864, Work published "Wake Nicodemus", a minstrel show hit, and "Corporal Schnapps", a tragic yet humorous lament noted for its employment of German dialect; the Chicago Tribune said upon its release that it enables "the difficult feat of laughing and crying at the same time".